leta199/Linear-Regression/README.md

 # Linear-Regression
 Linear regression created from scratch and comparing my implementation to that of the popular package scikit - learn.
+Utilised the linear regression model to predict cancellation rates for stocks based on volatility.

 ## HOW IT'S MADE